Chart Color Schemes

 The level of cultural diversity witnessed in Claremont Meadows was found to be above average when compared nationally for a number of language and cultural background related metrics

-Claremont Meadows' population showed high cultural diversity, with 27.0% born overseas and 26.4% speaking a language other than English at home.
-Christianity was the predominant religion in Claremont Meadows, making up 58.0%.
-The 'Other' religious category had an overrepresentation of 3.1%, compared to Greater Sydney's 1.8%.
+Claremont Meadows had a higher cultural diversity compared to most local areas, with 27.0% of its residents born overseas and 26.4% speaking a language other than English at home.
+Christianity was the predominant religion in Claremont Meadows, accounting for 58.0% of the population.
+However, the category 'Other' showed significant overrepresentation, comprising 3.1% compared to the regional average of 1.4%.

 Frequently Asked Questions - Diversity